InformaticsMatters/fragmentor/README.md

 Tables beginning with “i_” (not shown) are used in the loading process and tables beginning with "o_" are used in the extract process.

-## Adding a new vendor library to the repository

-TBA: a summery of changes to add a new vendor library.

 ## Running Python Scripts directly via the conda environment